 In 2019, More than the Existentialist Outsider was published by Paupers Press, Nottingham.
 A compilation of much of Rapatahana's work on the English author Colin Wilson, the book includes a 1993 interview conducted at the time of his PhD studies, as well as several later articles written for Philosophy Now; and the new titular article.

 Rapatahana instigated and edited the first-ever compilation of Waikato poets, Ngā Kupu Waikato, with help from a Creative Communities Grant.
 Also in 2019, a new collection of Rapatahana's poetry, ngā whakamatuatanga/interludes was published by Cyberwit, Allahabad, India.

-He has also been invited to perform at the Poetry International Festival at The Southbank Centre in London, in October 2019.
+In October 2019, he performed at the Poetry International Festival at The Southbank Centre in London.

 MEDIA LINKS AND CLIPS

 - Photos of Rapatahana at the launch of Atonement in Manila

 - Vaughan Rapatahana's Speech / Poetry Reading at The UST Publishing House Grand Book Launch on YouTube

 - Bookmarks: Radio NZ